How to Stop AI From Being a Yes Man With an LLM Council

 Most of the time, I do not want 5 versions of the same helpful answer.
 I want 5 jobs: Contrarian, First Principles Thinker, Expansionist, Outsider, and Executor.

 One prompt that says "be skeptical, practical, strategic, simple, visionary, and concise" usually turns into soup.
-Parallel subagents keep the opinions separate long enough to disagree.
+Keeping the roles separate is the difference between a critique and a paragraph that politely avoids the main problem.

 The 5 Voices I Want In The Room